Distributive efficiency

 In welfare economics, distributive efficiency occurs when goods and services are received by those who have the greatest need for them.
 Abba Lerner first proposed the idea of distributive efficiency in his 1944 book The Economics of Control.

 The law of diminishing marginal utility

 The concept of distributive efficiency is based on the law of diminishing marginal utility.
 According to this economic law, as a person gets more to spend, things will be bought that give less and less utility.
 For example, if a person is given a gift certificate for a music download (and has no way to resell the certificate), the gift certificate will be used to purchase the song that will be enjoyed the most.
-If another certificate is given, te second favorite song will be bought.
+If another certificate is given, the second favorite song will be bought.
 The process continues as long as the person keeps getting certificates for downloads.
 Each additional song the person buys is slightly less desirable than the one before.